tytydraco/yessleep/out/The_Girl_of_Henris_Dreams__The_Bar_at_the_Edge_of_Reality_Part_10.md

 Seeing humans and dragons drink together, well, it was the closest to happy Henri had been in a long time.
 There was still a hole in his heart, but it was smaller now.
 He hung Lucille’s picture over the door and blew her a kiss every morning for luck.
 He told himself it was enough, that he was okay with never having a family again, because the bar gave him all the family he needed.

 But then, eighteen years ago, a baby was left on the path outside.
 After hours, of course; no one saw who left it.
 He heard it crying as he swept up for the night.

 Henri says that the moment he walked out and saw that baby, he knew that he’d been lying to himself: that he wanted a family, and that this was it.
 He didn’t know what species it was, whether it was human or inhuman, but it didn’t matter.
 He would love it like his own.

 That was me, of course.
 And it’s true: through all my ups and downs—which must be more than even he bargained for—Uncle Henri has loved me like his own.

-That is, until I brought a member of the very race that killed his wife and sister, that he banished to the dark forests in the darkest moment of his life and thought extinct, to Griffin’s Edge.
+That is, until I brought a member of the very race that killed his wife and sister, that he banished to the dark forests in the darkest moment of his life and thought extinct, [to Griffin's Edge](https://www.reddit.com/r/nosleep/comments/10so2iy/burning_sky_the_bar_at_the_edge_of_reality_part_11/?utm_source=share&utm_medium=web2x&context=3).